eimearb/gephigraphreport-/README.md

 >
 > <p> Gephi is an interactive tool which allows us to visualize and analyze network graphs in
 > an interesting, accurate and visually appealing way.
 This tool has provided me with an
-> in dept understanding of the connections between nodes (i.e. A Facebook friend - the
+> in dept understanding of the connections between <b> nodes (i.e. A Facebook friend - the
-> connection has to be accepted by both parties) among my friends on Facebook within
+> connection has to be accepted by both parties)</b> among my friends on Facebook within
-> my social groups and the type of connection that these nodes have i.e. bonding – a
+> my social groups and the type of connection that these nodes have i.e.<b>  bonding – a
 > strong tie with many connections, bridging – a weak tie with connections in diverse
-> groups and clusters – a tight subgroup of nodes where bonding is occurring.
-It has
+> groups and clusters – a tight subgroup of nodes where bonding is occurring.</b> It has
 > also shown me how strong these connections are and which nodes have the most.
 In
 > this report I wish to discuss the methods I used to create the graph, my findings and
 > finally my understandings and observations. </p>